 The K-State Track & Field and Cross Country teams recognize their partnership with the 299th Brigade Support Battalion.

-Under the direction of Cliff Rovelto, the Kansas State track and field program has not only experienced a consistent stream of success, but has also established itself as a force among fellow elite programs in the nation.
-In 2013-14, Rovelto begins his 22nd season as the head coach at Kansas State and his 26th at the school overall.
+Under the direction of Cliff Rovelto, the Kansas State Track and Field program has not only experienced a consistent stream of success, but has also established itself as a force among fellow elite programs in the nation.
+In 2014-15, Rovelto begins his 23rd season as the head coach at Kansas State and his 27th at the school overall.

 The steady progression of the K-State program culminated in 2001 with Rovelto being honored by his peers as the women's outdoor National Coach of the Year by the U.S. Track Coaches Association.

-K-State's men outdoor and indoor teams have excelled as well under Rovelto.
-Including a third place finish in indoor and a fourth place finish in outdoor at the respective Big 12 Championships for the 2012-2013 season.
-The men's track and field squad has finished a combined 18 times (nine each) in the top-5 in conference championship play since Rovelto began coaching in 1992.
-Along with strong conference play, last season marked the first time since 1939 that the men have finished in the top-25 in the NCAA Championships for three years straight.
+For the men, the outdoor and indoor squads have excelled during Rovelto's tenure.
+Including a third-place finish at the Big 12 Indoor Championships this past season, the men's track and field squad has finished a combined 19 times (10 indoor, 9 outdoor) in the top-5 in conference championship play since Rovelto began coaching in 1992.

 In 1999-2000, the Kansas State women had one of the best combined seasons in all of collegiate track and cross country.
 The cross country team placed a school-best fifth at the NCAA Championship, while the indoor team was seventh nationally and the outdoor squad was 11th in the team standings at the NCAA Championships.
 In 2010-11, the women's programs again had an impressive showing.
 Cross country finished 25th while the team finished 45th indoors and 13th outdoors.
 The Wildcats were one of a handful of programs to score at all three NCAA Championship meets to rank them 11th in the Terry Crawford Program of the Year Standings.

-The success Rovelto has cultivated at Kansas State has propelled him onto the international coaching stage with the United States Track and Field Association eight times.
+The success Rovelto has cultivated at Kansas State has propelled him onto the international coaching stage with the United States Track and Field Association nine times.

 An internationally recognized authority in combined events who helped write and teach the curriculum for the U.S. combined events coaching education program, Rovelto is a Level II combined event instructor, and is one of two coaches in the U.S. to coach multiple combined event athletes to over 8,000 points in the decathlon and 6,000 points in the heptathlon.

-Under Rovelto's tutelage, combined-events athletes have earned 22 All-American certificates and won 15 conference titles.
-He has coached several internationally known multi-event athletes, including former Wildcat Austra Skujyte, who claimed the 2001 and 2002 NCAA heptathlon championships and set a collegiate record in the pentathlon while at K-State.
+Under Rovelto's tutelage, combined-events athletes have earned 25 All-American certificates and won 18 conference titles.
+Rovelto has coached four decathletes to a combined 33 individual performances totaling 8,000 points or better and six heptathletes who have recorded scoring performances of 6,000 points or better, 46 times.
+Among this group of multis are several internationally known athletes, including former Wildcat Austra Skujyte, who claimed the 2001 and 2002 NCAA heptathlon championships and set a collegiate record in the pentathlon while at K-State.

 Skujyte is a four-time Olympian (2000, 2004, 2008 and 2012) for her native Lithuania.
 Skujyte notched her highest finish in international competition with a silver medal performance in the heptathlon at the 2004 Athens Olympics.
 In the spring of 2005, Skujyte set the IAAF world record in the first female decathlon competition on North American soil with a point total of 8,366.